Kcee42/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chmod a+X *` to create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

 Use `mkdir -m 751 my_dir` to create a script that creates a directory called my_dir with permissions 751 in the working directory

+Use `chgrp school hello` to write a script that changes the group owner to school for the file hello